-Missouri basin farmers plowed-up thousands of square miles of former Conservation Reserve Program acres to increase their profit margins.
-High corn and soybean prices encouraged farmers to convert grassland to cropland.
+The greed of Missouri basin farmers also played a big part in the flood.
+In the years immediately preceding the deluge, Missouri basin farmers plowed-up thousands of square miles of Conservation Reserve Program acres to increase their profit margins.
+High corn and soybean prices also encouraged farmers to convert grassland to cropland.
 In 2007 and 2008, farmers in Montana and the Dakotas plowed under 2,023 square miles of water-absorbing grassland.
 In 2009, nearly 800 square miles of CRP land in those three states went into corn and soybeans.
 More grassland succumbed to the plow in 2010 and 2011.
 The U.S. Department of Agriculture acknowledges that CRP land “reduce[s] downstream flooding.”
 But this year, rainwater and snowmelt poured off the new cropland and into the Missouri’s reservoirs in unprecedented amounts.

-The 2011 deluge stemmed from a heavy snowpack, monsoonal rains, and a capitalist ethos that enables farmers and Army officers to take huge environmental risks to secure great financial rewards.
+The 2011 flood stemmed from a heavy snowpack, monsoonal rains, and a capitalist ethos that enables farmers and Army officers to take huge environmental risks to secure great financial rewards.

 Hundreds of thousands of acres of the Missouri Valley from Ponca to Kansas City are now vulnerable to the wind.
 After weeks of high temperatures and cloudless skies, the once-wet land is bone-dry.
 On September 29, 2011, gale-force winds ripped down the valley from the Dakota plains.
 The power of the wind sent rolling clouds of valley soil aloft.
 A flapping white shroud of dust covered the valley the entire 100 miles from Sioux City to Omaha.
 Thick clouds of airborne silt hid the Loess Hills (pronounced lus, as in bus) on the Iowa side of the valley.

 The Loess Hills formed during the last Ice Age from the wind-borne silts of the Missouri Valley.
-On this day, the hills were replenished with a thin coating of earth.
-At Omaha, dust swirled around the Army’s Omaha District headquarters building, home of the organization charged with managing the upstream dams.
+In late September 2011, the hills were replenished with a thin coating of earth.
+At Omaha, dust swirled around the Army’s Omaha District headquarters building, home of the organization charged with operating the upstream dams.
 The city’s skyscrapers stood tall behind a haze of white loam.
 The occupants of the high rises bore witness to the unfolding of yet another consequence of the 2011 flood – the beginning of the Loess Bowl.